zonemanager/zonemanager/docs/bind.md

 ## Domain configuration structure

-ZoneMaster uses 2 types of domain configuration: `internal` and `public`.
+Zone Manager uses 2 types of domain configuration: `internal` and `public`.
 BIND 9 driver, as opposite to other drivers, supports both these types:

 `public` is for public (visible to anyone in the Internet) DNS servers

 `internal` is for internal (eg. home, office) DNS servers, that either serve internal domains (eg. `*.office`), or override a domain (eg. `*.yourdomain.com`) from public DNS servers with the internal version

-Note that ZoneMaster can work at both modes at the same time, using the same database.
+Note that Zone Manager can work at both modes at the same time, using the same database.
 However, **securing BIND server configuration for use as public DNS server is hard and requires frequent attention**, so we encourage to choose other solution instead, preferably Amazon Route53, which is also supported.

 ### Domain vs zone

 In many places, "domain" and "zone" concepts are used interchangeably.
 And in most cases (except when discussing DNS configuration) it is more or less correct.

-ZoneMaster however, as DNS configuration tool, is more specific and uses a few different concepts:
+Zone Manager however, as DNS configuration tool, is more specific and uses a few different concepts:

 - **domain** - refers mostly to the domain name as such - either internal (`office`) or public (`yourdomain.com`)
 - **zone** - is a configuration space in DNS server, dedicated for the particular domain (for BIND, each zone has its own configuration file, that holds all the records and settings for this domain)
-	- **load zone** - is the ZoneMaster zone file pair to load (eg. `home` will load `/etc/local/.dns/zone.home` and `/etc/local/.dns/zone.home-dynamic`, see below for details)
+	- **load zone** - is the Zone Manager zone file pair to load (eg. `home` will load `/etc/local/.dns/zone.home` and `/etc/local/.dns/zone.home-dynamic`, see below for details)
-	- **generate zone** - is a domain suffix to strip (eg. `printer.home` entry from ZoneMaster database will be written as `printer` in output zone file)
+	- **generate zone** - is a domain suffix to strip (eg. `printer.home` entry from Zone Manager database will be written as `printer` in output zone file)
 	- **bind zone file** - name of zone file used by BIND server (eg. `/etc/bind/db.home`)

-Thanks to separation of **load zone** and **generate zone**, ZoneMaster is able to use the same database to generate zone files for many BIND servers in multiple physical locations, eg. for home and office.
+Thanks to separation of **load zone** and **generate zone**, Zone Manager is able to use the same database to generate zone files for many BIND servers in multiple physical locations, eg. for home and office.

 ### BIND zone replication

-ZoneMaster assumes that all provisioned BIND servers are configured as master/standalone (without any zone replication).
-However, ZoneMaster generates and uploads only zone files, while the rest of BIND server configuration is to be maintained manually, so you are free to create zone replication.
+Zone Manager assumes that all provisioned BIND servers are configured as master/standalone (without any zone replication).
+However, Zone Manager generates and uploads only zone files, while the rest of BIND server configuration is to be maintained manually, so you are free to create zone replication.

 ### Internal zone configuration